Omar M. Yaghi: Academic career

 Yaghi began his academic career as an assistant professor at Arizona State University (1992–1998).
 He then held the Robert W. Parry Professorship of Chemistry at the University of Michigan (1999–2006), followed by the Christopher S. Foote Professorship of Chemistry and the Irving and Jean Stone Chair in Physical Sciences at the University of California, Los Angeles (2007–2012).

-In 2012, he moved to the University of California, Berkeley, where he is the James and Neeltje Tretter Professor of Chemistry.
+In 2012, he moved to the University of California, Berkeley, where he was the James and Neeltje Tretter Professor of Chemistry.
 From 2012 to 2013, he served as the director of the Molecular Foundry at the Lawrence Berkeley National Laboratory.
 He is the Founding Director of the Berkeley Global Science Institute and a co-director of the Kavli Energy NanoSciences Institute, a partnership between UC Berkeley and the Lawrence Berkeley National Laboratory.
 He also co-directs the California Research Alliance by BASF and the Bakar Institute of Digital Materials for the Planet.

 In May 2025, the University of California Board of Regents promoted Yaghi to the rank of University Professor, the system's highest honor reserved for scholars of the highest international distinction.

+In July 2026, Yaghi vacated his position at UC Berkeley to launch the Yaghi Science Initiative and to take up a position at Tsinghua University in China, to lead an artificial intelligence laboratory dedicated to accelerating the discovery of new materials.